-Welcome to this section on culture jamming and street art.
+Welcome to this section on street art and culture jamming.

 In the introduction below I briefly outline how – and to some extent why – I became interested in these linked topics.
 Over time I’ll put up a sample of the thousands of images that I’ve collected over the last couple of decades.
 Many are from Melbourne, the heartland of street art in Australia.
 But for some years now wherever I’m travelling I’m on the lookout for witty, incisive and eye-catching work.
-It’s a delight to turn a corner somewhere and to be surprised by something new and unexpected.
+It’s always a delight to turn a corner somewhere and to be surprised by something new and unexpected.
 In many cases there’s more to these works than may first appear.
+The more you see the more you know there is to see (and understand).
 Moreover, as time has gone by street art has evolved from its somewhat humble origins and continues to spin off a variety of new and renewed art forms, some of which will be highlighted here.

 Culture jamming and street art are worth watching for their own sake and also for their wider implications.